TLDR Premature hair whitening or loss may indicate a risk for erectile dysfunction.

 The study investigated the relationship between hair whitening or loss and erectile dysfunction (ED), both potentially linked to oxidative stress.
-It included 50 ED patients and 50 healthy controls, assessing factors like hypertension, diabetes, and lifestyle habits.
-Significant differences were found in diabetes, hypertension, coronary artery disease, and various health metrics between the ED group and controls.
-The ED group also showed significant differences in hair whitening and loss scales.
+It included 50 ED patients and 50 healthy controls, assessing factors like hypertension, diabetes, and smoking status, alongside measurements of testosterone and other health indicators.
+Results showed significant differences in diabetes, hypertension, coronary artery disease, and hair whitening/loss scales between the ED group and controls.
 The conclusion suggested that patients with premature hair whitening or loss should be evaluated for ED, as oxidative stress might be a common underlying factor.

 16 citations